Drug Interactions between alfuzosin and Avodart

 Interactions between your drugs

-There were no interactions found in our database between alfuzosin and Avodart - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between alfuzosin and Avodart.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Alfuzosin is in the drug class antiadrenergic agents, peripherally acting.

 - Alfuzosin is used to treat Benign Prostatic Hyperplasia.

 - Avodart is in the drug class 5-alpha-reductase inhibitors.

 - Avodart is used to treat Benign Prostatic Hyperplasia.

 Food can enhance the levels of alfuzosin in your body.
 Alfuzosin should be taken just after eating food.
 This will make it easier for your body to absorb the medication.
 Take alfuzosin after the same meal each day.
 Do not take it on an empty stomach.

 Therapeutic duplication warnings

 No warnings were found for your selected drugs.